Winnetou/flask/docs/tutorial/dbcon.rst

 .. hint:: Where do I put this code?

    If you've been following along in this tutorial, you might be wondering where to put the code from this step and the next.
-A logical place is to group these module-level functions together, and put your new ``get_db`` and ``close_db`` functions below your existing ``connect_db`` function (following the tutorial line-by-line).
+A logical solution is to group these module-level functions together, and put your new ``get_db`` and ``close_db`` functions below your existing ``connect_db`` function (following the tutorial line-by-line).